Defending California’s forests since 1989

 In 2014 and 2015 Forests Forever spent a great deal of effort playing a leading role in what has become a momentous struggle to fully realize what is our latest—and could be our last—great opportunity to thoroughly overhaul California’s broken system that regulates logging practices.

-Forests Forever's forest policy advocate Richard Gienger has been selected as one of the 21-person Pilot Project Working Group that will oversee the project.
-It should wrap up in about two years.
+For one thing, Forests Forever's forest policy advocate Richard Gienger has been selected as one of the 21-person Pilot Project Working Group that will oversee the project it should wrap up in about two years.

 Forests Forever is a California non-profit corporation operating under IRS code section 501(c)(4).
 Our Federal Employer ID Number is 68-0201338.
 The Forests Forever Foundation, a 501(c)(3) organization founded in 1998, carries out research, litigation, and public education.
 Its Federal Employer ID Number is 94-3244942.
 Both organizations are governed by a volunteer board of directors.